damdamo/Ruki/README.md

 ```

 You have some options to complete the collect (with true or false):
-* writing: You decide if you want to have an output.
+* **writing**: You decide if you want to have an output.
 If this parameter is false
 the rest has any importance.
-* multiple_file: You can decide to have one abstract per file or just one file with all abstracts
+* **multiple_file**: You can decide to have one abstract per file or just one file with all abstracts
-* id: Can print id of the document on the website
+* **id**: Can print id of the document on the website
-* keywords: Moreover abstracts, you can add keywords that are avaible in the same page of abstract to have more informations
+* **keywords**: Moreover abstracts, you can add keywords that are avaible in the same page of abstract to have more informations
-* title: Same as keywords for title
+* **title**: Same as keywords for title
-* xml: You can add tags for parsing easier your file.
+* **xml**: You can add tags for parsing easier your file.
 If you want to handle your file(s) differently because the weight of a keyword is not the same that a word.
-* csv: You can have an other output in a csv format.
+* **csv**: You can have an other output in a csv format.
 The columns where the first is just the same name 'vgi', the second 'id' of the article and the third a compilation of title, keywords and abstract.

 XML hierarchy: